Practitioner essays from inside the mandates.

 Why family offices should never invest in what they don't understand

-Every investment fashion eventually produces a moment where a family is told they are being left behind.
-The simplest discipline in a family office is to say no to anything the family cannot explain.
+Every investment fashion eventually produces a moment where an investor is told they are being left behind.
+The simplest discipline in a family office is to say no to anything that cannot be clearly explained to the family.

 Checkpoint for Family Members: Are you the owner of your wealth, or its custodian?

 Two legitimate visions of inherited wealth coexist in most families.
-Until the family agrees on which one it holds, the family office will not run properly.
+Until you have answered the question for yourself, and your family has answered it together, the family office will not run properly.

 Family office exits: when a discount on a departing member's share is justified